-For starters, let’s agree that mobile learning is learning based on mobility often through mobile devices like smartphones, iPads, other tablets, and wearable technology.
+For starters, let’s agree that mobile learning is learning based on mobility often through mobile devices like laptops and smartphones, iPads, and wearable technology.

 Of course, there’s more to it than that.
 Years ago, I created a graphic that laid out some of the principles of mobile learning, which included Access, Transparency, Self-Actuation, and Metrics.

 For a briefer definition of mobile learning, we might offer that it is ‘a kind of learning characterized by the need and ability of the learner to be mobile.’
 And that’s a critical difference.

 Mobile technology as it is commonly used in public education today is characterized primarily by being ‘1:1’–that is, each student getting their own screen.
 This could theoretically be used to personalize learning for students.
 They no longer have to ‘share’ one teacher or a single chalkboard, whiteboard, projected screen, etc., but don’t have to move to a ‘computer lab’ to make that happen.

 In this case, the classroom becomes the computer lab.